liwoo/mw-econ-analyst/README.md

 > **Disclaimer**: For analytical and research purposes only.
 All outputs
 > should be independently verified before use in investment or advisory
 > decisions.
 Data sourced from Malawi Government, Reserve Bank of Malawi,
-> Malawi Stock Exchange, and Bridgepath Capital publications.
+> Malawi Stock Exchange, IFPRI, OPEC, EIU, World Bank, and Bridgepath
+> Capital publications.